remy-theroux/php-convention/README.md

 ## Usage

+composer require remy-theroux/php-convention

 vendor/bin/phpcs --standard=ModernPhp your_path

 ### Troubleshooting

-Standard must be auto installed via a composer plugin in the package dealerdirect/phpcodesniffer-composer-installer
+Standard is auto installed via a composer plugin in the package dealerdirect/phpcodesniffer-composer-installer

 If you have this error `'PHP_CodeSniffer_Exception' with message 'Referenced sniff "ModernPhp" does not exist'`

-Add manually standard to your installed path: `./vendor/bin/phpcs --config-set installed_paths $PWD/vendor/remy-theroux/php-convention`
+Add manually ModernPhp standard to your installed path: `vendor/bin/phpcs --config-set installed_paths $PWD/vendor /remy-theroux/php-convention`

 ## <a name='TOC'>Table of Contents</a>